-Mr. Karlson is a member of the National Association of Public Pension Attorneys, Illinois State Bar Association, Illinois Trial Lawyers Association, and is an honorary member of IAFF Local 4416.
-Keith serves as Secretary of the Board of Directors of the American Blues Theater in Chicago.
-He also works as a volunteer coach for the North Central College Speech Team in Naperville.
+Mr. Karlson is a member of the National Association of Public Pension Attorneys, Appellate Lawyers Association, Illinois State Bar Association, Illinois Trial Lawyers Association, and is an honorary member of IAFF Local 4416.
+Keith serves as President of the Board of Directors of the American Blues Theater in Chicago.
 Keith also serves on the Board of Directors of the Hamilton County Professional Firefighters Foundation.

 RAYMOND G. GARZA

 Raymond G. Garza is a founding partner of Karlson Garza LLC.
 Mr. Garza has extensive litigation experience in both the public and private sector since becoming an attorney in 1997.